 Previously, I was a post-doctoral fellow at the University of North Carolina in the Department of Psychology and Neuroscience (2019-2021) and at the Ford Center for Global Citizenship at the Kellogg School of Management of Northwestern University (2017-2019).
 I also held a post-doctoral fellowship with the Fonds de recherche du Québec – Société et Culture (FQRSC).
 I completed my PhD in experimental psychology at McGill University.

 Some of the topics we focus on in the lab include:

-Collective Autonomy and Other Group Needs: I study how basic psychological needs are impacted by people’s sociocultural identities and their intergroup contexts (see my theoretical approach HERE).
+Collective Autonomy and Other Group Needs: We study how basic psychological needs are impacted by people’s sociocultural identities and their intergroup contexts (see our theoretical approach HERE).

-Intergroup Laboratory Simulations: I take an intergroup approach to studying intergroup relations by examining how groups actually interact within dynamic, interactive, and open-ended simulation experiments within the laboratory (see my methodological approach HERE).
+Intergroup Laboratory Simulations: We take an intergroup approach to studying intergroup relations by examining how groups actually interact within dynamic, interactive, and open-ended simulation experiments within the laboratory (see our methodological approach HERE).